VirologyCharite/gb2seq/README.md

-Other options include `--genomeAaOnly` to just print the amino acid at a location in the genome, `--includeFeature` to also receive information about the feature at the site, and `--minReferenceCoverage` to exclude low-coverage genomes from the results.
+Other options include `--genomeAaOnly` to just print the amino acid at a location in the genome, `--includeFeature` to also receive information about the feature at the site, and `--minReferenceCoverage` to exclude low-coverage genomes or features from the results.

 ## Python API